I have lived on the prairies my whole life. We took a trip to Banff, AB in high school and it was such a beautiful sight!

 And now I can look at them on my wall every day!

-The Rocky Mountains are the largest mountain system in North America.
-You can access them from Canada or the USA.
-There is no one iconic peak for this system because it is so large, but usually my favorite photos include a blue-green lake or river at the bottom of the mountain with lush greenery and white snow on the rocky mountains.
+There is no single iconic peak for this system because it is so large, but usually my favorite photos include a blue-green lake or river at the bottom of the mountain with lush greenery and white snow on the rocky mountains.

 I designed this piece as a wall hanging.
 I suggest a fingering weight yarn because it keeps the piece from being too large or heavy for the wall.
 I have seen people hang up full-size blankets made from worsted weight cotton though, so this suggestion is not really required.
 It just depends on what you want to do with the finished piece.